 - Class C drugs – including anabolic steroids and tranquillisers

-The issues surrounding the evidence or information that the prosecution rely upon can be complex.
-If you are found guilty of drug possession or being concerned in the supply of drugs, there are certain factors that may help to reduce your sentence including:
+The prosecution may rely on complex evidence or information.
+If you are found guilty of drug possession (or being concerned in the supply of drugs) certain factors may help to reduce your sentence: